iturdikulov/notes/Python.md

 What is a decorator, how wrapper works?
 &#10;<br>
-Decorators are a form of syntactic sugar.
+Decorators are a form of syntactic sugar to make your code more concise, basically it's functions which modify the functionality of other functions.
 They make code easier to read while accomplishing clunky syntax.
 Wrappers are one type of decorator.
-They're really useful for adding logging to existing functions without needing to modify them.
+For example, they're useful for adding logging to existing functions without needing to modify them.
+More info in [[Python_decorators]].
 ```python
 def log_function(func):  # we pass function into wrapper
     def wrapper(*args, **kwargs):